Cell Culture Equipment List: Essentials for Your Lab

 • Sterile tubes and cryovials

-Kits vary by supplier, but the goal is to provide everything needed to begin culturing cells without purchasing each consumable separately.
+Kits vary by supplier, but the goal is one package with everything needed to begin culturing cells.

 Best Practices for Using Cell Culture Lab Equipment

-Even the best equipment requires proper sterile technique.
-Some best practices include:
+Even the best equipment needs proper sterile technique.
+Key practices include:

-• Disinfect biosafety cabinet work surfaces with IPA or 70% ethanol before and after work
+• Disinfect biosafety cabinet surfaces with 70% ethanol or IPA before and after work

-• Sanitize gloved hands frequently with IPA or 70% ethanol during cell culture work
+• Sanitize gloved hands frequently during culture work

 • Autoclave water used in incubators and for media preparation

-• Preventing cross-contamination – Prioritize best practices like clearly labeling all cultures and only handle one cell line at a time inside the hood.
+• Preventing cross-contamination: label all cultures clearly and handle one cell line at a time inside the hood.

-• Calibration and maintenance – Keep incubators, centrifuges, and pipettes calibrated to ensure accuracy.
+• Calibration and maintenance: keep incubators, centrifuges, and pipettes calibrated for accuracy.

 • Environmental controls:

-• Locate cell culture equipment away from ventilation ducts and high-airflow areas
+• Locate equipment away from ventilation ducts and high-airflow areas

-• Filter the air entering the tissue culture suite when possible
+• Filter air entering the tissue culture suite where possible

-• Minimize or eliminate cardboard and paper products in tissue culture areas
+• Minimize cardboard and paper products in tissue culture areas

 Where to Buy Cell Culture Equipment and Supplies